Elma-dev/Tacotron-TTS/README.md

 -   **Visualizations:**
     -   Detailed loss plots, predicted spectrograms, and ground truth spectrograms are available within the respective WandB log pages, providing insights into model convergence and audio quality.

-### 9. Run Inference (To be implemented)
+### 9. Run Inference

-Instructions for running inference and generating new audio will be added here once the inference script is developed.
+There are two primary methods for running inference:

+1.  **Using the CoquiTTS CLI:**
+    Execute the following command, replacing the `model_path` and `config_path` with the actual paths to your fine-tuned model and its configuration file:

+    ```bash
+    tts --model_path /workspace/Tacotron-TTS/ft_out/tacotron-ft-v4e-5-250e-August-21-2025_05+18PM-379b5b8/best_model_540.pth --config_path /workspace/Tacotron-TTS/ft_out/tacotron-ft-v4e-5-250e-August-21-2025_05+18PM-379b5b8/config.json --text "hello world"  --use_cuda
+    ```

+2.  **Using `inference.ipynb` (To be implemented):**
+    An interactive inference example will be provided in `inference.ipynb` for a more detailed and step-by-step approach to generating speech.